For Polycystic Ovary Syndrome (PCOS) cysters, the menstrual cycle can be fraught with unpredictability and stress.

 Although there is no known cure for PCOS, there’s numerous evidence to suggest that symptoms can be improved by dietary and lifestyle changes, e.g. healthy eating and regular exercise.
 PCOS women can live symptom free.

 Women with PCOS typically have higher than normal insulin levels: the hormone that helps the cells in the body turn sugar (glucose) into energy.
 This can cause insulin resistance, as the body makes excess insulin but can’t use it effectively, which often results in weight gain.
-Being overweight can cause menstrual irregularities.
-Also, high insulin levels can trigger your ovaries to produce more testosterone, also leading to menstrual irregularities and PCOS symptoms.
+Being overweight can cause menstrual irregularities and other health conditions long-term like type 2 diabetes and heart disease.
+Also, high levels of insulin can trigger your ovaries to produce more androgens (testosterone).
+High androgen levels lead to menstrual irregularity, head hair loss, excess hair growth, and acne.
+If you’re not sure if you have a hormonal imbalance, get a comprehensive blood test.
+(Get 50% off this one from EquiLife.)

 A diet high in refined carbohydrates, such as sugary and starchy foods, makes it difficult to maintain a healthy weight and manage insulin resistance.
 Oftentimes, a diet that contains gluten and dairy has shown to affect women with PCOS and their ability to lose weight.
 There are a host of foods you can add to your PCOS diet to aid healthy weight loss.
 And, consequently, menstrual regularity.